ArjunCodess/MINTS/README.md

 - **Probe interpretation controls:** The cached-residual control pass writes [`results/tables/linear_probe_controls.csv`](results/tables/linear_probe_controls.csv), covering GC-content-only probes, position-only metadata probes when coordinates are available, GC-matched test negatives, random-label residual probes, and GC distribution-shift probes.
 - **Threshold sensitivity:** [`results/tables/threshold_sensitivity.csv`](results/tables/threshold_sensitivity.csv) and [`results/figures/threshold_sensitivity.png`](results/figures/threshold_sensitivity.png) show that individual relaxed CTCF QK/enrichment screens admit a few heads, but the joint CTCF result stays negative once `r >= 0.2`, even with `rho_h >= 1.1`.
 - **Negative strict CTCF proof after BPE alignment:** Across the full `51,249` GM12878 CTCF sequence scan, no tested DNABERT-2 head passed the registered CTCF QK criterion `r >= 0.5, p < 0.05`, and no head passed matched attention enrichment `rho_h >= 2.0`.
 The best all-layer DNABERT-2 values were `r = 0.3004` and `rho_h = 1.3130`.
 - **Causal patching signal:** Batch DNABERT forward-hook patching found promoter-TATA over-restoration, with best mean restoration `PM = 1.4029` at layer `4`, head `8` over `327` pairs.
 Because `PM > 1` overshoots the clean-minus-corrupted effect, this is treated as a strong but methodologically sensitive signal rather than a simple "full restoration" result.
-Splice-donor patching found a weaker but threshold-crossing best head, layer `1`, head `8`, with `PM = 0.5485` over `500` pairs.
+The full splice-donor rerun over `13,303` pairs no longer finds a threshold-crossing head; its best mean restoration is `PM = 0.1657` at layer `7`, head `0`.
 - **OV readout audit:** The previously suspected TATA-restoring layer `2`, head `7` does not directly align strongly with the trained TATA residual-probe direction; its top OV output-write singular-vector cosine is only `0.1261`, and the probe self-gain is `-0.0326`.
 - **Cross-model tokenization comparison:** On the same residual-probe benchmark, DNABERT-2 BPE outperformed the tested Nucleotide Transformer v2 100M fixed-6mer backend in this pipeline, with AUROC deltas from `+0.2408` to `+0.3259` in favor of DNABERT-2.
 This is a pipeline-level comparison of these two checkpoints, not a general claim about all Nucleotide Transformer models or all fixed-6mer tokenizers.
-- **Distributed feature search:** SAE feature search ran over `2,048` CTCF sequences with the corrected DNABERT GLU MLP hook.
-The residual stream has shape `2048 x 768`, the MLP post-activation features have shape `2048 x 3072`, and the top CTCF motif cosine is still weak at `0.1158`.
+- **Distributed feature search:** SAE feature search ran over all `51,249` CTCF sequences with the corrected DNABERT GLU MLP hook.
+The residual stream has shape `51249 x 768`, the MLP post-activation features have shape `51249 x 3072`, and the top CTCF motif cosine is still weak at `0.1092`.

 ## Overview